 2) Take in Live Music Across Chicago

-Chicago might be synonymous with blues and jazz, but you can find music of all genres all around town.
+Chicago might be synonymous with blues and jazz, but you can find the music of all genres all around town.
 Indulge in one of the many music festivals that take place in the summer, from the more casual affairs like the Do Division Street Festival and the Chicago Blues Festival in Millennium Park, to the more raucous affairs like Lollapalooza in Grant Park or Pitchfork Music Festival in Union Park.
 If you’re looking for something more laid back, try checking out live music venue Silvie’s Lounge or Fuller’s Pub in the Irving Park area.

 3) Explore the Navy Pier

 Chicago’s Navy Pier is a bustling 1.5 mile-long boardwalk that is sure to please people of all ages.
 Attracting well over 8 million visitors per year, Navy Pier is lined with restaurants such as Bubba Gump, Billy Goat’s Tavern and Capi’s Italian Kitchen and studded with small shops selling everything from apparel to toys to Chicago souvenirs.
-If shopping isn’t your idea of a good time, not to worry: Navy Pier is also home to a large arcade, mini golf, and plenty of amusement park-style rides.
+If shopping isn’t your idea of a good time, not to worry: Navy Pier is also home to a large arcade, mini-golf, and plenty of amusement park-style rides.

 4) Experience Chicago’s Famous Wrigley Field

 The Chicago Cubs are already one of the most storied franchises in Major League Baseball (MLB), and coming fresh off a 2016 World Series victory a ticket at Wrigley Field is a hot commodity these days.
-Situated in Wrigleyville, Wrigley Field is the second-oldest baseball stadium in the major leagues, and a must-see stop on any trip to Chicago.
+Situated in Wrigleyville, Wrigley Field is the second-oldest baseball stadium in the major leagues and a must-see stop on any trip to Chicago.
 After the game, the streets of Wrigleyville are packed with fans enjoying a walk down the street or stopping in at one of the many bars in the area.
 If Chicago’s Northside isn’t your thing, head on down to the Southside and take in a White Sox game as U.S. Cellular Field.
 Situated just south of The Loop and Chinatown, be sure to grab a hot dog while you’re there – just make sure you don’t ask for any ketchup.

 5) Taste the City of Chicago

 Chicago is known across the world as a major foodie destination – which makes eating throughout the city a delight for all visitors.
-It may be a highly contested topic in the world of Italian food, but a Chicago-style deep dish pizza still remains a must try.
+It may be a highly contested topic in the world of Italian food, but a Chicago-style deep dish pizza still remains a must-try.
 For the authentic taste, check out Lou Malnati’s Pizzeria on North Avondale Avenue in the Irving Park area.
 While you’re in Irving Park indulge in another Chicago classic – the Italian beef sandwich.
 Roma’s Italian Beef Sausage on North Cicero Avenue is an area staple.

 No matter where your interest lie, Chicago has something for everyone.
 Make sure axe throwing at the Backyard Axe Throwing League (BATL Chicago) is on your list this summer, and enjoy everything Chicago has to offer!